In Scottsdale, AZ

 What starts as a well intended 'healthy diet' can end in Orthorexia, an abnormal obsession with healthy eating that will wreak havoc on your life.

-Symptoms of Orthorexia often develop over such a long period of time, that they become normalized and make it even more difficult to recognize as signs of a serious eating disorder.
-While it certainly can begin as a well intended ‘healthy diet’, it will eventually move beyond a ‘lifestyle choice’ and into a full blown obsession with food and body all the while masquerading as a form of ‘health’.
-Additional symptoms can include obsessively checking nutritional ingredients and spending hours mulling over future meals.
+Symptoms of Orthorexia often develop over such a long period of time that they become normalized and make it even more difficult to recognize as signs of a serious eating disorder.
+While it certainly can begin as a well intended ‘healthy diet’, it will eventually move beyond a ‘lifestyle choice’ and into a full blown obsession with food and body all the while masquerading as a form of ‘virtuous health’.
+Additional symptoms can include obsessively checking nutritional ingredients, mulling over future meals, and spending hours using apps to track calories and constantly trolling social media in search of the proverbial 'cleanest food'.
 Emotional symptoms also include pride from eating healthy food and guilt from eating unhealthy or “impure” food.

 Because your disordered eating consistently gets put first and those who love you are often made to feel “less than” and even judged because of your strong opinions of food, Orthorexia can greatly interfere with your ability to maintain healthy relationships.
 Recovery from Orthorexia is possible.
 I recognize the high degree of control over food consumption, ingredients, and preparation, that come with orthorexic clients.
 Our nutrition counseling sessions will include a great deal of scientific based nutrition information as I teach you what is really required, identify food misconceptions, and develop a recovery plan that meets your individual nutritional needs.